-Field Description/Action

-Scheduling Options

-Retry Count If the task fails, NA will try the task again this many times, allowing for the Retry Interval between retries.
-Select one of the following options:

-No Retry (the default)
+Field Description/Action Scheduling Options Retry Count If the task fails, NA will try the task again this many times, allowing for the Retry Interval between retries.
+Select one of the following options: No Retry (the default) Once Twice Three Times Retry Interval Enter the number of minutes to wait before trying again.

-• Once

-• Twice

-• Three Times

-Retry Interval Enter the number of minutes to wait before trying again.
 The default is five minutes.

-Recurring Options Not available

-Task Completed No tification

-Task Completed Notification If you want NA to send an email message upon completion of the multi-task project, select the Email Notification check box.
+Recurring Options Not available Task Comp Task Completed Notification Task Completed Notification If you want NA to send an email message upon completion of the multi-task project, select the Send Email check box.
+Click the information icon to view the format of the email content (subject and body).
 Note: NA does not send an email message upon completion of each subtask.
 Tip: The format of the email content is the same for all tasks.
-For information about changing the email content, see the NA Administration Guide.
+For information about changing the email content, see the NA Administration Guide .
 Email Recipients Enter a comma-separated list of email addresses to receive the message.
 The default value is the email address of the task originator.